 All assessors (internal and external) used during the assessment of applications and project monitoring officers will be subject to a confidentiality agreement.
-Assessors external to BEIS will also be required to declare any potential conflicts of interest in a written and signed declaration.
+Assessors will also be required to declare any potential conflicts of interest in a written and signed declaration.
 If assessors, or anyone involved in the assessment process, encounter a conflict of interest, they will be removed from the process.

-13. Further Instructions to Bidders
+13. Further Instructions to Applicants